-- ► Most uCont have timer functions. - ► Timers are based on a free running timer count (0-255 for 8 bit or 0 65535 for 16 bit) that automatically updates the Timer Counter Register (Usually called TCNTx) at a know interval. - When a counter reaches its max value it OVERFLOWS and resets back to zero (this just shows the last few counts and the roll over):
+- Most uCont have timer functions.
+Timers are based on a free running timer count (0-255 for 8 bit or 0 65535 for 16 bit) that automatically undates the Timer Counter Register. - automatically updates the Timer Counter Register (Usually called TCNTx) at a know interval.
+When a counter reaches its max value it - OVERFLOWS and resets back to zero (this just shows the last few counts and the roll over):